 While not yet available across the United States, a number of states have passed laws to enable community solar.
 Common Energy, one of the leaders of community solar, is currently available in New York, Massachusetts and Maryland and will soon be coming to Illinois, Minnesota, New Jersey, Colorado, Oregon and Washington.

 There are several different models for community solar farms.
 In the case of Common Energy, a developer acquires the land and installs the panels, while Common works directly with the customer to get them connected.

-When you sign up with Common, you give it secure access to your utility bill.
-Once your account is connected to a solar project in your community, you receive clean energy credits on your electricity bill each month, lowering your energy cost and giving you a guaranteed savings of up to 10% off your electricity bill.
-At the end of each month, Common Energy sends you a statement that shows your original energy cost, your savings with the program, your new, lower invoice, and your environmental impact.
+When you sign up with Common Energy, we work with your utility to connect your existing electricity account to a local clean energy project.
+Once your account is connected, you receive clean energy credits on your electricity bill each month, lowering your energy cost.
+At the end of each month, Common Energy sends you a statement that shows four things: (a) your original energy cost, (b) your savings with the program, (c) your new, lower invoice, and (d) your positive environmental impact.

 Why solar?
 Why now?